-You can watch Super Bowl live on Sling TV, Apple TV, Xbox One, etc., watch Chinese/Korea drama or Japanese animation on Netflix, or even watch Apple Event, game streaming on Twitch/YouTube live.
-The problem is, however, we are not always available and at our computers/TV/mobile phone when a live streaming starts.
+You can watch Verzuz battle on Verizon on TV, Apple TV, Mac, iPhone or iPad; you can watch Super Bowl live on Sling TV, Apple TV, Xbox One, etc. You can also watch Chinese/Korean drama or Japanese animation on Netflix, or even watch Apple Event, game streaming on Twitch/YouTube live.
+The problem is, however, we are not always at home or at a place where computers and TVs are available.

-Is there a way for us to watch live streaming videos sometime later?
-The first is to subscribe to a VOD service from content providers, which allows users to access live streaming videos at any time.
+Is there a way to watch live-streaming videos sometime later?
+The first is to subscribe to a VOD service from content providers, which allows users to access live-streaming videos at any time.
 But you need to make another payment.
-The second method is to record live streaming video your devices.
+The second method is to record live-streaming videos on your devices.

 1. How to Record Streaming Video on Windows

-We will go first the easiest option with the help of VideoProc.
-Besides known as a professional video processing software, VideoProc is also an outstanding screen recorder.
+We will go first the easiest option with the help of VideoProc Converter.
+Besides being professional video processing software, VideoProc Converter is also an outstanding screen recorder.
 With it, you can record the whole screen as well as system audio and voice-over, and also choose to capture any area of the screen you want.
 Besides, it also supports recording webcam with the green screen effect.
 With the help of this little gem, you will definitely embrace your "wow moments" at how efficient it can be.

-VideoProc - Record Live Streaming Videos in the Best Quality!
+VideoProc Converter - Record Live Streaming Videos in the Best Quality!

 - Record high-quality streaming videos without watermarks or recording bars.